hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

   * Allow-list is stored in the metadata.
 To version control the state of the list, you are required to export the metadata.
 See :doc:`Managing Hasura metadata <../migrations/manage-metadata>` for more details.

+  * You can modify the allow-list without actually enabling it on your instance.

 Enable allow-list